liamproche/foster-journey-front-end/README.md

 -Styling
 -User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
 -Delete console.logs
+-Update access and refresh tokens to include username so can be used in authcontext -Add app description back in

 ADDITIONAL STRETCH GOALS